-If you have good credit you are eligible for a huge range of credit cards.
-None of them are “best” for everyone.
+If you have good credit, you are eligible for a huge range of credit cards.
+None of them is “best” for everyone.
 You need to consider your spending style and your personal needs.

 Many credit cards offer rewards.
 These can be a real bonus, but they aren’t always.